Published

 And if you’re doing edge computing with Kubernetes, it’s likely that each edge device will be its own cluster — potentially giving you thousands of clusters to manage!

-This is where Kubernetes multi cluster management comes in.
+This is where Kubernetes multi-cluster management comes in.

 The idea is to achieve centralized management across multiple clusters, or even of all your clusters, instead of having to manage each cluster individually.

-Although multicluster Kubernetes management is more complicated than single-cluster setups, it is worth the effort.
+Although multi-cluster Kubernetes management is more complicated than single-cluster setups, it is worth the effort.

-Adoption and approaches to multicluster management
+Adoption and approaches to Kubernetes multi-cluster management

-In Kubernetes environments, multicluster management means having the ability to monitor, configure and operate two or more clusters from a unified interface, with a single API server and single command.
+In Kubernetes environments, multi-cluster management means having the ability to monitor, configure and operate two or more clusters from a unified interface, with a single API server and single command.

 The end result in many cases is the ability to orchestrate a single application across multiple clusters.

-Multicluster management is not a new concept — as this essay on the CNCF site shows, it has been explored for a few years.
+Kubernetes multi-cluster management is not a new concept — as this essay on the CNCF site shows, it has been explored for a few years.
 But multicluster management is not widely adopted even among the most committed Kubernetes users.

 We asked hundreds of people who are using multiple Kubernetes clusters in production one question: “How is your organization currently managing multiple Kubernetes clusters?”